 Yes!
 All of the ingredients used are low in FODMAPs, providing you use a low-FODMAP mayonnaise.
 Drench your greens to your heart's desire!

-There are two super easy ways to make this simple dressing:
+There are easy ways to make this simple dressing:

 Using preserved lemon puree